Skip to content ↓

 Staffing

-As well as Mr Heaps in class there will also be the wonderful Mrs Lowings who knows the class extremely well from Y5.
+As well as Mr Heaps in class there will also be the wonderful Miss Jackson who knows the class extremely well.
 She is amazing and will always be available, along with Mr Heaps to chat with any child should they have any worries or concerns about anything.
 She will work every morning in Class 6.
-Mrs Jackson and Mr Mazzotti will also be supporting the class on Tuesday afternoons with PE and Science whilst Mr Heaps is planning his wonderful lessons for the next week.
+Miss Jackson will also take PPA on Wednesday afternoon for PE and music whilst Mr Heaps is planning his wonderful lessons for the next week.

 Behaviour